JoshZastrow/market-basket-recommender/README.md

 # Goals
 ### At least one end-to-end pipeline of a recommender model
 The main focus here is to build recommender models.
 At least one will be considered a success

+### A distilled data science story that walks the user through the problem and solution
+I will refer to the familiar saying here--it's not what you know, it's what you show.
+Strive to frame the problem to it's simplest scope, explain the methodology, and provide a solution.
+The goal is to make all this simple, interesting and concrete--backed by solid reasoning and telling visualizations.

 # Anti-Goals
 ### A collection of unfinished, unclear and unusable code